sarahholden/Proper/README.md

 - **Deliverable 1.** Brainstorm / Proposal.
 - **Deliverable 2.** Codebase Creation.

-We've provided for you assets to help with this process, and a detailed step-by-step below.
+We've provided for you assets to help with this process, and a detailed step-by-step guide below.

 Here is an exmaple of a very successful past codebase, and the level of rigor we expect in code and Design:
 ______ (link to Explorer).